xima-media/xima-typo3-frontend-edit/README.md

 5. __Content Element on current Page__

     For now only all content elements on the current page are "editable".
-So if you using some kind of inheritance, e.g. for your footer, this content can't be edited.
+So if you're using some kind of inheritance, e.g. for your footer, this content can't be edited.
 Maybe I will find a smarter solution for this in the future.

 6. __Debug__